Time-Uniform Self-Normalized Concentration for Vector-Valued Processes: Introduction

 \subsection{Our Contributions}

 We now provide a brief, illustrative summary of our primary contributions.
-For now, when we refer to a process $(S_t)$ being sub-$\psi$ with variance proxy $(V_t)$, the reader should think of the increments of $S_t$ having associated CGF $\psi$ with weights proportional to $V_t$.
+For now, when we refer to a process $(S_t)$ being sub-$\psi$ with variance proxy $(V_t)$, the reader should think of the increments of $S_t$ having associated cumulant generating function (CGF) $\psi$ with weights proportional to $V_t$.
 This is not precise, but will be made exact when we provide rigorous definitions of the sub-$\psi$ condition for both scalar and vector-valued processes in Section~\ref{sec:background} below.
-We present the primary contributions in the order they appear in the paper. \begin{enumerate} \item First, in Section~\ref{sec:scalar}, we show that if $(S_t)_{t \geq 0}$ is a scalar (i.e.\ $\R$-valued) sub-$\psi$ process with variance proxy $(V_t)_{t \geq 0}$, then, with high probability, it holds that
+Likewise, we denote by $\psi^\ast$ the convex conjugate of a given function $\psi$.
+We present the primary contributions in the order they appear in the paper. \begin{enumerate} \item First, in Theorem~\ref{thm:scalar} of Section~\ref{sec:scalar}, we show that if $(S_t)_{t \geq 0}$ is a scalar (i.e.\ $\R$-valued) sub-$\psi$ process with variance proxy $(V_t)_{t \geq 0}$, then, with high probability, it holds that

 for all $t \geq 0$ simultaneously.
 In the case where $\psi(\lambda) = \psi_{G, c}(\lambda) := \frac{\lambda^2}{2(1 - c\lambda)}$ is the CGF associated with a sub-Gamma random variable (see \citet{boucheron2013concentration}), our bound reduces to